epicore/NYCButtons/README.md

 ## License

-TouchInterceptor is available under the MIT license.
+NYCButtons is available under the MIT license.
 See the LICENSE file for more info.